Rozanne Botha: Personal life

 In 1990, Botha married Schalk Visagie, after they got engaged on Table Mountain.
 The couple had two children together, Schalk Jr. and Shanna.

 In early 2022, Botha's sister, Amelia Paschke, died in a car crash driving back from Betty's Bay.

 Botha was deeply religious, and devoted much of her time and efforts to Evangelical Christianity, causes and outreach.

 Death

 Botha died of cancer on 2 October 2022 at a private hospital in Cape Town.
-She had survived two previous bouts of cancer in 2009-2010 and 2016.
+She had survived two previous bouts of cancer in 2016 and 2009-2010.
 A memorial service was held for Botha on 8 October 2022 at Church on the Rise, an Evangelical church in Blouberg, Western Cape.